• Skip to primary navigation

 Then you can save it in airtight containers in the fridge or the freezer.
 This will also help the soup last longer because it's not sitting at room temperature for a long time.

-Freeze this soup for up to 6 months, and store it in the refrigerator for 4 days.
+Freeze chicken farro soup for up to 6 months, and store it in the refrigerator for 4 days.

 Reheat by placing the soup in a pot on the stove on medium heat and heat through until warm again.